Case Note: Carvill-Biggs & Anor v Reading [2025] EWCA Civ 619

 Civil Clerk

-During first six of pupillage Harry shadowed a variety of commercial law areas including contract and tort litigation, intellectual property, consumer law, construction, insolvency, professional negligence, property and land disputes, commercial leases, and procedural.
+Harry completed his specialist commercial and property law pupillage under the supervision of Daniel Metcalfe.
+During pupillage, he experienced a variety of commercial law areas including contract and tort litigation, intellectual property, consumer law, construction, insolvency, professional negligence, property and land disputes, commercial leases, and procedural.

-Harry has been instructed to act in a variety of commercial matters at small claims and fast track hearings.
+Harry has been instructed to act in a variety of commercial matters at small claims and fast-track hearings.
 This has included representing clients in cases involving debt claims, breach of contract, negligence and a claim for contribution pursuant to the Civil Liabilities (Contribution) Act 1978.

 Harry has acted in enforcement proceedings to recover debts, including successfully making an application for an interim charging order in proceedings involving a novel factual matrix.